jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

 **Workflow Fix Script Issues:**
 - **Problem**: Script reports "No workflow files found"
 - **Solution**:
-  1. Ensure Azure Portal has created deployment workflows (check `.github/workflows/` folder)
+  1. Ensure Azure Portal has created deployment workflows (check `.github/workflows/` folder on GitHub)
+  2. Make sure you have cloned your fork locally (see Step 3.5 if needed)
-  2. Verify you're running the script from the repository root directory
+  3. Verify you're running the script from the repository root directory
-  3. Make sure you completed the Azure Deployment Center setup first
+  4. Confirm you completed the Azure Deployment Center setup first

+- **Problem**: "Can't find the script file"
+- **Solution**:
+  1. Ensure you cloned your fork to your local machine (Step 3.5)
+  2. Navigate to the correct directory: `cd Fabrikam-Project`
+  3. Verify the script exists: `dir scripts\Fix-AzureWorkflows.ps1`

 - **Problem**: Script runs but deployments still fail
 - **Solution**: